After Wisdom Tooth Removal

 Good nutrition is extremely important for healing.
 Start off with clear liquids after general anesthesia or IV sedation.
 Drink from a glass and do not use straws.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 Once you are able, you may eat anything soft by chewing away from the surgical site(s).
 You may want to confine the first day’s intake to bland liquids or pureed foods (soups, puddings, yogurt, milk shakes, etc.).
 Avoid foods like nuts, sunflower seeds, popcorn, etc, which may become lodged in the surgical site(s).
 You should prevent dehydration by taking fluids regularly.
 At least 5-6 glasses of liquid should be taken daily.
 You will feel better, have more strength, less discomfort and heal faster if you continue to eat and drink.

 Unfortunately, most oral surgery is accompanied by some degree of discomfort.
-You will usually have a prescription for pain medication.
-If you take the first dose before the anesthesia has worn off, you will be able to manage any discomfort better.
-Effects of pain medicines vary widely among individuals.
-For moderate discomfort, one (1) or two (2) Tylenol or one (1) Extra Strength Tylenol may be taken every 3-4 hours, unless you are on Coumadin/warfarin.
+You will usually have a prescription for pain medication, but it may take up to several hours for the pharmacy to prepare your prescribed pain medication.
+Taking over-the-counter pain medication (two tablets Extra Strength Tylenol and three tablets Ibuprofen 200mg) before the numbness wears off will help you be able to manage any discomfort better.
+Effects of pain medicines very widely among individuals.
+For ongoing moderate discomfort, one (1) or two (2) Tylenol or one (1) Extra Strength Tylenol may be taken every 3-4 hours, unless you are on Coumadin/warfarin.
 Ibuprofen bought over the counter comes in 200mg tablets.
 Two (2) to three (3) 200mg tablets (400 – 600mg total) of Ibuprofen may be taken every four (4) hours as needed for discomfort.

 Mouth cleanliness is essential to good healing.
 No vigorous rinsing of any kind should be performed the day of surgery.
 The day after surgery, you should begin rinsing after meals and additionally, for a total of at least 4-6 times a day, with an 8oz glass of warm water mixed with one-half teaspoon of salt.
 Continue this procedure until the gums fill in over the surgical site(s).